I'm Getting a Whiff of Iain Banks' Culture

 Fighting a Powerful AI – What It Feels Like

-Not for normal people, for whom there’s no difference between competing against a strong human or a strong AI (you lose hard either way), but for the world’s best humans.
+Not for ordinary people—who would lose to a strong human or a strong AI alike—but for the world’s best humans.

-We got a sense of the answer before LLMs were a thing, when the frontier research labs were working on game RL:
+We got a sense of the answer before large language models (LLMs) existed, when frontier research labs were working on game‑playing reinforcement learning:

 Fighting against a powerful AI feels like you’re weirdly under‑powered somehow.